 The ney (oriental flute), the oud, the accordion, the percussion and the cante (flamenco singing) are the landscape in which this multi-cultural philosophy is developed.
-A project which also hosts different musical and expressive means to transmit, first of all, the idea of creative freedom, of love for a sincere and open music, with nothing to do with the growing superficial musical aesthetics of mainstream bands.
+Through musical and expressive means De Mar a Mar transmit creative freedom and love for sincere and open music, that has nothing in common with the growth of superficial musical aesthetics of mainstream bands.